Alphabetical list:

 Overview and symptoms

 Erectile dysfunction is characterized by the regular or repeated inability to obtain or maintain an erection.
 There are several ways that erectile dysfunction is analyzed: Obtaining full erections at some times, such as when asleep (when the mind and psychological issues, if any, are less present), tends to suggest the physical structures are functionally working.
-However, the opposite case, a lack of nocturnal erections, does not imply the opposite, since a significant proportion of sexually functional men do not ...Section: Erectile Dysfunction
+However, the opposite case, a lack of ...Section: Erectile Dysfunction